linspector/linspector/README.md

 ### Configuration file rules

+- All configuration options must be documented
+- No unused options should be added to the default configuration
 - No inline comments so every available character can be used in values
 - Values can be overridden in each monitor
-- File names in etc/* are not important but section names and key names.
+- File name case in etc/* is not important but section names and key names
 - Comments can be inserted using ';' or '#'

 ## FAQ